-Keith Williams Architects was invited to prepare designs for the new 15,500m2 Moesgård Museum of Cultural History near Århus in Denmark, in a project jointly promoted by the Museum and the University of Århus.
+Keith Williams Architects was invited to prepare designs for the new 15,500m2 Moesgård Museum of Cultural History near Århus in Denmark, in an international architectural competition for the highly prestigious new cultural project, jointly promoted by the Museum and the University of Århus.

 The 7 competitors involved the elite of world architecture including Tadao Ando, Steven Holl, Henning Larsen, Tod Williams and Billy Tsien alongside Keith Williams Architects.
 The site was located on a hill within the Moesgård Estate, a former 18th century manor house with extensive land bordering the sea at the Bay of Århus.
 The manor house is home to an important ethnography museum and research base and the competition brief asked for a new stand alone museum to operate alongside this historic estate buildings.
 Keith Williams’ proposals sited the new museum on a natural plateau, to gain the best views across the manor house, its landscape and the sea.
 As a result the form of the new museum featured prominently in the skyline, appearing as an acropolis, emerging from the undulating landscape.

 The designs envisaged a variety of exemplary flexible galleries and exhibition spaces principally Pre-Historic and Medieval Denmark Galleries, Arabian Gulf Galleries, Ethnographic Exhibition Spaces, and Temporary Exhibition Galleries in an interior which contained a rich series of noble, flexible and beautiful spaces.